-Those who celebrate the Lord's Supper weekly consider that they have Scriptural precedent for so doing, because in the Bible we read that the early Church met together on the first day of the week and on such occasions had the "breaking of bread."
+Those who celebrate the Lord's Supper weekly consider that they have Scriptural precedent for so doing because in the Bible we read that the early Church met [R5642: page 70] together on the first day of the week and on such occasions had the "breaking of bread."
 It is a great mistake, however, to confound such breaking of bread with the Memorial Supper, for the former was merely an ordinary meal.
-There is absolutely nothing whatever in the record to indicate otherwise; the wine, the fruit of the vine, is not mentioned in connection with it, and it is never said to represent the broken body of our Lord.
+There is absolutely nothing in the record to indicate otherwise; the wine, the fruit of the vine, is not mentioned in connection with it, and the bread was not said to represent the broken body of our Lord.
 It was a cheerful social custom in the early Church to celebrate our Lord's resurrection on the first day of the week, and this common social custom helped to unite the bonds of brotherhood and fellowship.
 In many places the Lord's people follow this custom still.
-The Bible House congregation at Allegheny has such a breaking of bread every Lord's Day between the afternoon and the evening services - as a convenience for those living at a distance, especially as a desirable opportunity for extending fellowship amongst the Lord's people.
+The Tabernacle congregation at Brooklyn has such a breaking of bread every Lord's day between the afternoon and the evening services, as a convenience for those living at a distance, and especially as a desirable opportunity for extending fellowship amongst the Lord's people.